BolvicBolvicovic/bluebeam/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+If you intend to use the web extention:<br/>
 Running web-ext will open firefox.
-Because the server is running on localhost and the certificate is self-signed (at the moment), you need to go to Settings -> Tools -> Advanced -> View Certificates -> Servers -> Add Exception then Add https://localhost.
+Because the server is running on localhost and the certificate is self-signed (at the moment), you need to go to Settings -> Tools -> Advanced -> View Certificates -> Servers -> Add Exception then Add https://localhost.<br/>
+If you intend to use the dashboard, login on the <a href="https://localhost/loginPage">website</a> and go to the dedicated section.<br/>
+If you intend to use the API, you will have to wait, it is not implemented yet :)

 ### Register an account